eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/develop-seat-adjuster.md

 Let us walk through some lines of the code where the logic is in the `vapp.py` while the entry point is in `main.py`.

-In the `onStart(self)` function we subscribe to any changes of the current value of the VSS signal `Vehicle.Cabin.Seat.Row1.Pos1.Position` in the KUKSA Databroker.
+In the `on_start(self)` function we subscribe to any changes of the current value of the VSS signal `Vehicle.Cabin.Seat.Row1.Pos1.Position` in the KUKSA Databroker.

 ```python
 async def on_start(self):